Walter-Rabbit/Dota-2-VS-Code-Extension/README.md

-# Dota 2 Extension RU
+# Dota 2 Extension

-Простой плагин, показывающий информацию по последней игре в доту.
+Simple plagin to track information about last Dota 2 game.

-## Функции
+## Features

-Вы можете увидеть время вашей последней игры в Status Bar. А также, кликнув по соответствующему виджету, вы увидете краткую информацию об игре. Чтобы активировать плагин, нужно ввести ваш DotaBuff ID, выполним воманду `"Enter dotabuff user id"` (Чтобы вызвать командную модель нажмите `"ctrl + shift + p"`). Также, вы можете обновить ID, заново выполнив команду.
+You may see date and time of last game in status bar.
+Also, you can see information from game by clicking on widget at Status Bar.
+To activate extension, you need to enter your Dota ID by executing command `"Enter dota user id"` (To call command box press `"ctrl + shift + p"`).

-## Настройки
+## Settings

-* Dotabuff user ID
+* Dota user ID

-## Релизы
+## Realeses Notes

+### 1.1.0

+* Using DotaOpenApi insted of DotaBuff.

 ### 1.0.3

-* Убран Debug вывод.
+* Erase debug output

 ### 1.0.2

-* Теперь плагин не бомбардирует DotaBuff запросами постоянно, а отправляет один запрос в 2 минуты.
+* Stop bombing dotabuff by requests.

 ### 1.0.1

-* Исправлен баг, когда имя героя некорректно отображается при наличии в имени пробела, дефиса или других символов разделителей.
+* Fix incorrect showing of hero name if it contains space.

 ### 1.0.0

-* Перевод на русский язык.
-* По нажатию на виджет всплывает краткая информация об игре.
-* В диалоговое окно добавлены значение по умолчанию и название.
+* Information from game by clicking widget.
+* Add prompt to entering ID dialog box.

 ### 0.0.2

-* Использование глобальной конфигурации, вместо локальной.
+* Using global configuration instead of local.
-* Добавлена иконка для Marketplace.
+* Icon for Marketplace.

 ### 0.0.1

-* Первичный релиз.
+* Initial release.